JHughes135/InterimDemo/README.md

 # Interim Demo

-This repo contains the code for my Interim prototype.
+Code for my Interim prototype.
 It can be downloaded and imported into unity for testing.